CleverCloud/clever-components/docs/contributing/test.md

 To do so, you have two solutions:

-* use the `npm run test path/to/your/test-file` with the `--watch` option if you want it to run everytime you update the file or its dependencies.
+* use the `pnpm run test path/to/your/test-file` with the `--watch` option if you want it to run everytime you update the file or its dependencies.
-* use the `npm run test:watch` command and press `F` to enter the `focus` mode.
+* use the `pnpm run test:watch` command and press `F` to enter the `focus` mode.
 The test runner lists files by number and asks for the number of the file you want to focus on.

 ## How to run tests on a specific groups?